Path Integral Sampler: a stochastic control approach for sampling: Experiments

 \subsection{Alanine dipeptide}

-Thanks to the great success achieved by flow models in the generation of asymptotically unbiased samples from physics models~\citep{lecun1998mnist}, we explore the applications in the sampling of molecular structure from a simulation of Alanine dipeptide as introduced in~\citet{WuKohNoe20}.
+Building on the success achieved by flow models in the generation of asymptotically unbiased samples from physics models~\citep{lecun1998mnist}, we investigate the applications in the sampling of molecular structure from a simulation of Alanine dipeptide as introduced in~\citet{WuKohNoe20}.
 The target density of molecule is $\hat{\mu} = \exp(-E(\bx_{[0:65]}) -\frac{1}{2}\norm{\bx_{[66:131]}}^2)$.
-More details about the energy function $E$ are included in \cref{app:exp-details}.

 We compare PIS with popular variational approaches used in generating samples from the above model.
 More specifically, we consider VI-NF, and Stochastic Normalizing Flow~(SNF)~\citep{WuKohNoe20}.
 SNF is very close to AFT~\citep{arbel2021annealed}.
 Both of them couple deterministic normalizing flow layers and MCMC blocks except SNF uses an amortized structure.
 We include more details of MCMC kernel and modification in \cref{app:exp-details}.

-We show the generated molecular in \cref{fig:al-di} and quantitative comparison of KL divergence in \cref{tab:al-di}, including overall atom states distribution and five multimodal torsion angles~(backbone angles $\phi, \psi$ and methyl rotation angles $\eta_1, \eta_2, \eta_3$).
+We show a generated molecular in \cref{fig:al-di} and quantitative comparison in terms of KL divergence in \cref{tab:al-di}, including overall atom states distribution and five multimodal torsion angles~(backbone angles $\phi, \psi$ and methyl rotation angles $\eta_1, \eta_2, \eta_3$).
 We remark that unweighted samples are used to approximate the density of torsion angles and all approaches do not use gradient information.
 Clearly, PIS gives lower divergence.